lkemery/Nepe/README.md

 Take the duck boat to an area we couldn't explore before.

-We find 4 baskalisks with a peice of the ax.
+We find 4 baskalisks with a peice of the axe.
 Kill all 4.

 https://www.dndbeyond.com/monsters/16801-basilisk